"Education is the most powerful weapon which you can use to change the world," goes a quote by the late African leader Nelson Mandela.

 "Spending so much time and money on tuition classes will not help.

 "Talk to your children and find out what they are interested in.
-Go down to their level and try to understand their needs," said the father of three children aged 9, 6, and 3.
+Go down to their level and try to understand their needs," said the father of three young children.

 Parents cannot afford to have a "touch and go" approach when raising children, he pointed out.